Structured State-Space Regularization for Generation-Friendly Image Tokenization: Proposed method

 \section{Proposed method}

-In this section, we examine the mechanisms that enable SSMs to achieve frequency-awareness, and introduce a novel regularization method that leverages these mechanisms to regularize tokenizers towards a compact and generation-friendly direction.
+In this section, we examine the mechanisms that enable SSMs to achieve spectral organization, and introduce a novel regularization method that leverages these mechanisms to regularize tokenizers towards a generation-friendly direction.